localnerve/html-snapshots/README.md

       + Only a lastmod tag is specified alongside loc tags in the sitemap.
 In this case, if an output file from a previous run is found for the url loc, then the file modification time is compared against the lastmod value to see if the url is out-of-date and needs a snapshot.
       + Only a changefreq tag is specified alongside loc tags in the sitemap.
 In this case, if an output file from a previous run is found for the url loc, then the last file modification time is used as a timespan \(from now\) and compared against the given changefreq to see if the url is out-of-date and needs a snapshot.

-    Note that for sitemap-index, only [lastmod](https://www.sitemaps.org/protocol.html#sitemapIndexTagDefinitions) policy element is available as a policy control.
+    Note that for `sitemap-index`, only [lastmod](https://www.sitemaps.org/protocol.html#sitemapIndexTagDefinitions) policy element is available as a policy control.

     Not all url elements in a sitemap have to have lastmod and/or changefreq \(those tags are optional, unlike loc\), but the urls you want to be able to skip \(if they are current\) must make use of those tags.
 You can intermix usage of these tags, as long as the requirements are met for making an age determination.
 If a determination on age cannot be made for any reason, the url is processed normally.
 For more info on sitemap tags and acceptable values, read the [wikipedia](http://en.wikipedia.org/wiki/Sitemaps) page.